Alonso suffers early exit in 200th race

 SEPANG, Malaysia Fernando Alonso's 200th Formula One race was one for the Spaniard to forget after the Ferrari driver crashed out on the second lap of the Malaysian Grand Prix on Sunday.

-Alonso, who roared to an unlikely victory on the same circuit in a far less competitive car a year ago, started third on the grid and damaged his front wing when he nudged pole-sitter Sebastian Vettel on turn two while fighting for the lead.
+Alonso, who roared to an unlikely victory on the same circuit in an uncompetitive car a year ago, started from third on the grid and damaged his front wing when he nudged pole-sitter Sebastian Vettel on turn two as he fought for the lead.

-"Today, unfortunately, we were very unlucky.
-After making a good start, I touched with Vettel at the second corner: it was a surprise to find him there, almost stopped and I don't know what speed he was doing," Alonso said in a team release.

 With all drivers starting on intermediate tyres following a heavy downpour, Alonso struggled for grip due to his damaged wing and was challenged for second place by Vettel's Red Bull team mate Mark Webber towards the end of the opening lap.